catarial/teensy-4-multichannel-audio/README.md

 ## Compile

 Wait for the PlatformIO setup to complete.
+Click the PlatformIO logo then PlatformIO Core CLI.

 ![PlatformIO Core CLI](pio-cli.png)

-To compile type `pio run` and to flash the board type `pio run --target upload`.
+To compile type `pio run` in the terminal and to flash the board type `pio run --target upload`.

 Since we have to patch the teensy library to get multichannel audio to work, it's a good idea to undo the applied patches when you're done by running